The Impact of Market Fluctuations on Morgan Stanley's (MS) Stock

-The stock of Morgan Stanley (MS) has gone down by -4.45% for the week, with a -9.01% drop in the past month and a -4.19% drop in the past quarter.
-The volatility ratio for the week is 2.08%, and the volatility levels for the past 30 days are 2.95% for MS. The simple moving average for the last 20 days is -2.79% for MS stock, with a simple moving average of -3.72% for the last 200 days.
+The stock of Morgan Stanley (MS) has gone up by 2.99% for the week, with a 1.55% rise in the past month and a -4.22% drop in the past quarter.
+The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are 2.34% for MS. The simple moving average for the past 20 days is 1.25% for MS’s stock, with a -0.69% simple moving average for the past 200 days.

 Is It Worth Investing in Morgan Stanley (NYSE: MS) Right Now?

-The price-to-earnings ratio for Morgan Stanley (NYSE: MS) is above average at 13.72x, while the 36-month beta value is 1.33.Analysts have differing opinions on the stock, with 15 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Morgan Stanley (NYSE: MS) is above average at 14.13x, while the 36-month beta value is 1.32.Analysts have differing opinions on the stock, with 16 analysts rating it as a “buy,” 1 as “overweight,” 9 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.